vmaggioli/vmaggioli/README.md

 # Vincent Maggioli -- @vmaggioli
-Hey, I'm Vince - a Senior Software Engineer for DraftKings!
+Hey, I'm Vince - a Senior Software Engineer for Capital One!

 ## 🤵 Who am I?
 ### 🧠 - an active learner